 On the face of it, the NRAS looks like a good investment opportunity.
 If you buy a new property through an approved participant and rent it to someone who is eligible under NRAS regulations, the government pays an annual subsidy.
 This minimises your investment risk.
 The scheme also offers potential tax benefits.

-Unfortunately, many lenders are wary about financing NRAS property buyers.
-Most will also not accept such properties as securities when you try to get a home loan.
-Let’s take a look at the NRAS in more detail.
+On the downside, many lenders are wary about financing NRAS real estate buyers.
+Most will also not accept NRAS properties as security when you try to get a home loan.

 What is the NRAS?

 The NRAS is a government scheme that aims to increase the supply of new rental homes in approved areas as long-term accommodation options for low-to-moderate-income singles, couples and families.

 In exchange for investors charging rents that are 20-25% below current market rates, they get government subsidies for up to 10 years and often receive tax benefits.
 Only NRAS-approved tenants are eligible to rent NRAS properties.